House Codes 101: Why These Rules Exist and How to Find Them

 The International Code Council (ICC) is the primary organization responsible for developing the various house code standards used to ensure safe and sustainable buildings worldwide.

-The ICC developed the International Building Code (IBC), a set of building codes to protect health and safety while avoiding preferential treatment of specific materials or construction methods, avoiding unnecessary building costs.
+The ICC developed the International Building Code (IBC), a set of building codes that protects health and safety while avoiding preferential treatment of specific materials or construction methods and unnecessary building costs.

 Most jurisdictions in the U.S. use IBC as a base standard for developing house codes.